nhhviet98/logistic-regression/README.md

 # AI_Internship
-This is vietnhh branch, AI intership at BAP software.
+This is a simple email classification using Logistic Regression.

 ### Folder tree:
 ```